September 9, 2020

 The patient groups identified in this segmentation analysis are basically personas.
 To engage them, you can proceed with patient journey mapping using specialized tools.
 It helps visualize each persona’s path throughout the care continuum from awareness to lifestyle changes and preventive care, identify weak links, and build improvement strategies to meet the patients’ needs and provide a better experience.

-For providers, journey mapping helps cover these goals:
+For providers, journey mapping helps cover these four goals:

 Clinical trials have long been a very traditional medical field with hand-written therapy diaries and frequent visits to trial sites.
 However, the COVID-19 pandemic have put the long-awaited changes in motion.